tumcms/TUM.CMS.VPLControl/README.md

-# TUM.CMS.VplControl 0.3#
+# TUM.CMS.VplControl 0.4#
-**TUM.CMS.VplControl** is a WPF based Visual Programming Control for .Net.
+**TUM.CMS.VplControl** is a WPF based Visual Programming Language Control for .Net.
+**A visual programming language can aid non-programmers to write simple programs or processes, without the knowledge of how they are internally built.
+**The control allows simple visual programming (assignments, boolean expressions, and math expressions, scripting) from scratch.
+Further nodes for your purposes can be added easily.
+**The development of this VPL framework was mainly influenced by the well known VPL tools Dynamo and Grasshopper.

 ----------